Newark, New Jersey: Museums, libraries, and galleries

 The Newark Museum of Art, formerly known as the Newark Museum, is the largest museum in New Jersey.
 Its art collection is ranked 12 among art museums in North America with highlights on American and Tibetan art.
 The museum also contains science galleries, a planetarium, a gallery for children's exhibits, a fire museum, a sculpture garden and an 18th-century schoolhouse.
 Also part of the museum is the historic John Ballantine House, a restored Victorian mansion which is a National Historic Landmark.

 The city is also home to the New Jersey Historical Society, which has rotating exhibits on New Jersey and Newark.
 The Newark Public Library has eight locations.
 The library houses more than a million volumes and has frequent exhibits on a variety of topics, many featuring items from its Fine Print and Special Collections.
 The library also hosts daily programs including ESL classes, yoga classes, arts and crafts, history talks, and more.

 Since 1962, Newark has been home to the Institute of Jazz Studies, the world's foremost jazz archives and research libraries.
 Located in the John Cotton Dana Library at Rutgers-Newark, the Institute houses more than 200,000 jazz recordings in all commercially available formats, more than 6,000 monograph titles, including discographies, biographies, history and criticism, published music, film and video; over 600 periodicals and serials, dating back to the early 20th century; and one of the country's most comprehensive jazz oral history collections, featuring more than 150 jazz oral histories, most with typed transcripts.

 The Jewish Museum of New Jersey, located at 145 Broadway in the Broadway neighborhood, opened in December 2007.
 The museum is dedicated to the cultural heritage of New Jersey's Jewish people.
 The museum is housed at Ahavas Sholom, the last continually operating synagogue in Newark.
 By the 1950s there were 50 synagogues in Newark serving a Jewish population of 70,000 to 80,000, once the sixth-largest Jewish community in the United States.

 The Grammy Museum Experience was an interactive, experiential museum devoted to the history and winners of the Grammy Awards at the Prudential Center that operated from 2017 to 2023.

 Newark is also home to numerous art galleries including the Paul Robeson Galleries at Rutgers University–Newark, as well as Index Art Center, Project Empty Space, Akwaaba Gallery and Sumei Arts Center.
 Newark lost two prominent art galleries recently with the closure of Aljira, a Center for Contemporary Art and City Without Walls in 2018.
 Seed Gallery and Gallery Aferro also closed in the following years.

 Public art

-Newark has four public works by Mount Rushmore sculptor Gutzon Borglum in Newark, which include Seated Lincoln (1911), Indian and the Puritan (1916), First Landing Party of the Founders of Newark (1916), and Wars of America (1926).
+Newark has four public works by Mount Rushmore sculptor Gutzon Borglum, which include Seated Lincoln (1911), Indian and the Puritan (1916), First Landing Party of the Founders of Newark (1916), and Wars of America (1926).